renecartaya/Automation/README.md

 # CNC-Robotics

-The current repository contains documentation related to the development of CNC Robotics solutions for Material Research applications assisted by ML.
+The current repository contains documentation related to the development of CNC Robotics solutions for Lab automation applications assisted by Machine Learning algoritms.

-The project is based on a Router CNC of 3 axis operatin in cartesian coordinates using stepper motors as linear actuators.
+The project is focus in the development of two main systems:

+ 1) XYZ Positioning systems operating in cartesian coordinates
+ 2) SCARA Robot.

+both operating by combining stepper motors, servomotors and linear actuators.